JenJenFenFen/Simponi-Universitas-Jenny/README.md

 I'm newbie, i wanna be a full-stack web development and i realized that i have to learn more and more so that i can make other projects myself or with my team later

-My friend gave me a task like this so i can do it by myself first
+My friend gave me a task like this so i'm going to finish it by myself first

 The inspiration for Simponi comes from my college, which is a web-program that helps students like check course schedule, check course credits, check score, input task/homework, etc